baasbox/docs/source/index.md

 ## Plugins

-From BaasBox 0.9.0 it is possibile to write your own plugin thanks Server Side Code (engine).
+Since BaasBox 0.9.0 it is possibile to write your own plugin thanks to the Server Side Code (engine).

-The home of the plugins section is the follow:
+The home of the plugins section is the following:
 ![Plugins Home](images/Console_0.9.0/plugins_home.png)

 For create a new plugin, please click to the button called "New..." and choose a plugin name.